top of page

 Q: Do your bullets contain lead and can I use them in lead-free restricted areas?

-All of our bullets are 100% lead-free and may be used lawfully in the state of California.
+A: All of our bullets are 100% lead-free and may be used lawfully in the state of California.

 Apex Outdoors Non-Lead Approval - Califo